kdanishh/LeoRover_SteamDeck/README.md

 # Power Distribution
 The servo motors for the manipulator (Dynamixel XM430-W350) require 12V DC and the servo motors for the Pan Tilt Camera (Dynamixel XL330-M288) require 5V DC.
 We have used Leo Rover [PowerBox](https://www.leorover.tech/shop/powerbox) for the power distribution.
 The PowerBox module can be replace by the Leo Rover's right quarter for easy integration.
+The use of PowerBox is optional and the power can be distributed by using the step down power convertors.

 # Installation